simondlevy/Hackflight/kicad/main/README.md

 1. Solder BMI088 breakout to front of board.

-2. Solder voltage regulator on front.
+2. Solder voltage regulator on back.

-3. Solder two 1x14 short female headers on front.
+3. Solder 1x14 headers on front.

-4. Solder the four resistors on back.
+4. Solder the three resistors on back.

 5. Solder the LED on front